glFusion/searcher/README.md

 If selected, then autotags are removed completely before generating indexes.
 This will prevent the raw content of autotags from causing pages to appear in the search results where the page does not visibly contain the search terms.

-In either case, autotags are not processed before indexing.
+Regardless of this setting, autotags are not processed before indexing or searching.

 Default: False